airdcpp-web/airdcpp-web.github.io/_docs/installation/linux-binaries.md

 ## Usage

-Unpack the downloaded archive and run the following terminal commands inside the extracted directory:
+1. Unpack the downloaded archive and run the following terminal commands inside the extracted directory:

-Initial configuration wizard
+2. A) Initial configuration wizard

 `./airdcppd --configure`

+2. B) Update from older version: copy old version "airdcpp-webclient-old/config/" directory into new version "airdcpp-webclient/" directory.

-Launch normally
+3. Launch normally

 `./airdcppd`